rokath/trice/_test/ReadMe.md

 ## Test Internals

-The `./trice/_test/testdata/*.c` and `./trice/src/*.c` are compiled together with the actual cgot package into one singe Trice test binary.
+The `./trice/_test/testdata/*.c` and `./trice/src/*.c` are compiled together with the actual cgot package into one singe Trice test binary, resulting in as many test binaries as there are test folders.
 Calling its TestFunction(s) causes the activation of the Trice statement(s) inside *triceCheck.c*.
 The ususally into an embedded device compiled Trice code generates a few bytes according to the configuration into a buffer.
-These bytes are transmitted in real life over a (serial) port or RTT.
-In the test this buffer is then read out by the Trice tool handler function according to the used CLI switches and processed to a log string using the *til.json* file.
+These bytes are transmitted usually in real life over a (serial) port or RTT.
+In the tests here, this buffer is then read out by the Trice tool handler function according to the used CLI switches and processed to a log string using the *til.json* file.
 This string in then compared to the expected string for the activated line.

 Each `tf` is a **Go** package, which is not part of any **Go** application.
 They all named `cgot` and are only used independently for testing different configurations.
 The `tf/generated_cgoPackage.go` file is identical in all `tf`.
 Its master is `testdata/cgoPackage.go`.
 After editing the master, running the command `./updateTestData.sh` copies the master to all `tf` and renames it to `generated_cgoPackage.go`.

 The test specific target code configuration is inside `tf/trice.Config.h` and the appropriate Trice tool CLI switches are in `tf/cgo_test.go`.

-When running `go test ./_test/tf`, a Trice tool test executable is build, using the Trice tool packages and the `tf` package `cgot`, and the function `TestLogs` is executed.
+When running `go test ./tf`, a Trice tool test executable is build, using the Trice tool packages and the `tf` package `cgot`, and the function `TestLogs` is executed.
 Its internal closure `triceLog` contains the Trice tool CLI switches and is passed to the `ccgot` package function `triceLogTest` together with the number of testLines and the trice mode (`directTransfer` or `deferrerdTransfer`).

 During the test, the file `triceCheck.c` is scanned for lines like